 History Graduate Program

 The History Department considers both breadth and depth to be key components of advanced study.
 The Department also takes seriously its commitment to training historians who will be active in public life in a number of capacities.
 Because of this, the graduate program organizes its offerings along both thematic and geographical lines.
 While concentrating on the history of one geographic area, students study intensively in one of a number of major thematic fields (Public Policy history; International, Global and Comparative history; Cultural history; Social and Economic history; Gender history).
 Within these, current areas of strength include the U.S. and the world in the twentieth century, global religions, imperialism, public history, environmental history, public policy, and business history.
-We train students who want to study the U.S., early modern Europe, modern Europe, Imperial and Soviet Russia, modern Latin America, and modern Asia.
+We train students who want to study the U.S., Latin America, Europe, Imperial and Soviet Russia, and modern Asia.

 The History Department offers a Doctor of Philosophy, a Master of Arts in History, a Master of Arts in History with a concentration in Public History, and a Certificate of Advanced Study (C.A.S.) in Public History.
 The M.A. in History may also be combined with the M.S. in Information Science.

 In addition, the department participates in several interdepartmental programs, such as Social Studies (which the History Department administers) and Liberal Studies.
 It also offers the opportunity for specialized training in research tools that include foreign languages, oral history, digital history, and quantitative methods.

 The department also offers a combined B.A./M.A. degree program in History.
 Qualified undergraduates may apply for admission to the M.A. program and, if accepted, simultaneously work toward completion of the requirements for both undergraduate and graduate degrees.